Prajwalreddy9/Digital-Wallet-Management-System/README.md

+Digital Wallet Management System
+Overview
-A Digital Wallet Management System is a software platform that allows users to manage their financial transactions digitally.
-It enables transferring and receiving funds, and viewing account balances.
-This system ensures secure, fast, and convenient transactions, streamlining financial management for users.
+The Digital Wallet Management System is a software platform designed to simplify and streamline financial transactions.
+This system allows users to manage their digital wallets by transferring and receiving funds, viewing account balances, and handling transactions securely and efficiently.

-Requirements :
+Features

-List of users with their initial balances
+User Management: Maintain a list of users with their initial balances.
-List of transactions including adding funds.
-Results :
+Transaction Handling: Process transactions to add funds and transfer money between users.
+Balance Management: View and manage account balances for all users.

-For each transaction, provide a confirmation of success or failure.
+Transaction Confirmation: Receive confirmation for each transaction to verify success or failure.
-After completing all transactions, sort and display users based on leftover balance.
+Sorted Balances: Display users sorted by their leftover balances after all transactions are processed.
+Requirements
+List of Users: Each user is identified by a unique ID and has an initial balance.
+List of Transactions: Transactions include adding funds or transferring money between users.